Type: D-6 cupola (1923) and 35′ tower (1995)

 Looking southeast out over the flat eastern side of the Cascades:

 There were plenty of golden mantled ground squirrels around.
-People have clearly been feeding them, unfortunately.
+People have clearly been feeding them, unfortunately:

-Around 1923 a D-6 cupola was built.
-It still stands but is in pretty bad shape.
+The 1923 a D-6 cupola from 1923 is in pretty bad shape:

 The signs you see in the pictures above instruct people to not pry off the shutters and inform people that the nearby cabin has been condemned.